Linuxfabrik/monitoring-plugins/check-plugins/journald-query/README.rst

                             identifier.
 Default: None
       --ignore-pattern IGNORE_PATTERN
-                            Any line containing this pattern on the MESSAGE field will be ignored (repeating).', So, unlike
-                            `journalctl`, you can easily use strings to ignore certain messages.
+                            Any line containing this pattern on the MESSAGE field will be ignored (repeating).
+So, unlike `journalctl`, you can easily use strings to ignore certain messages.
       --ignore-regex IGNORE_REGEX
-                            Any line matching this Python regex on the MESSAGE field will be ignored (must be lowercase; repeating).
-                            So, unlike `journalctl`, you can easily use regular expressions to ignore certain messages.
+                            Any line matching this Python regex on the MESSAGE field will be ignored (repeating).
+So, unlike `journalctl`, you can easily use a regex to ignore certain messages.
+Example: '(?i)linuxfabrik' for a
+                            case-insensitive search for "linuxfabrik".
       --priority PRIORITY   journalctl: Filter output by message priorities or priority ranges.
 Default: emerg..err
       --severity {warn,crit}